 The Indiana Broadcasters Association invites students and job seekers to hear from some of the best, young broadcasters in the state on Wednesday, October 14th as a part of the 2020 Career Week.
 The panel will premiere at 2PM Eastern.

 The conversation will focus on creating opportunities and connections for a career in TV and radio.

+Students and job seekers can submit questions in advance by clicking the button below and filling out the form.
 For those looking for a job, register to meet one-on-one with stations during the IBA Fall Career Fair on Friday, October 16 and Saturday, October 17th.

 Brianna Dahlquist joined FOX 55 News in January 2020 as an Anchor/Multi-Media Journalist.
 Brianna is from Palm Beach, Florida and a 2019 graduate from Georgia State University where she majored in Journalism with a minor in English.

 Before coming to FOX 55 Brianna was an intern at WXIA for Born To Compete.
 Brianna loves volunteering, dancing and traveling.

 She is a fan of the New England Patriots, Atlanta United, NY Yankees, and the NY Knicks.

 Darius Johnson is a general assignment reporter at WXIN-TV and WTTV-TV (FOX 59 and CBS 4) in Indianapolis.
 Darius is aggressive, versatile, curious, and punctual.
 He is known for his engaging personality, enterprising, investigative work, and his hunger for ‘the big story.’

 As a reporter in Indianapolis, Darius focuses on crime, child abuse/neglect, severe weather, and issues in the black community.
 He often produces work for CBS 4 Problem Solvers.